distribution/distribution/docs/deploying.md

 If you try to `docker pull myregistrydomain.com:5000/batman/ubuntu`, you will see the following error message:

 ```
-FATA[0000] Error response from daemon: v1 ping attempt failed with error: Get https://myregistrydomain.com:5000/v1/_ping: tls: oversized record received with length 20527.
-If this private registry supports only HTTP or HTTPS with an unknown CA certificate, please add `--insecure-registry myregistrydomain.com:5000` to the daemon's arguments.
-In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag; simply place the CA certificate at /etc/docker/certs.d/myregistrydomain.com:5000/ca.crt
+FATA[0000] Error response from daemon: v1 ping attempt failed with error:
+Get https://myregistrydomain.com:5000/v1/_ping: tls: oversized record received with length 20527.
+If this private registry supports only HTTP or HTTPS with an unknown CA certificate,please add
+`--insecure-registry myregistrydomain.com:5000` to the daemon's arguments.
+In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag;
+simply place the CA certificate at /etc/docker/certs.d/myregistrydomain.com:5000/ca.crt
 ```

 If trying to reach a non `localhost` registry, Docker requires that you secure it using https, or make it explicit that you want to run an insecure registry.